AaronFR/Thinker/README.md

    and this is the best it can do, this is a huge improvement in value.
   - **Blueprint**: Certain workflows should follow outlined blueprints created on the spot, guiding the construction of documents, ensuring internal consistency and coherence.
-- **Expand data stores**: Encyclopedias need to be filled out with relevant information (Currently in prototyping stage)
 - **n-shot prompting**: Give the AI models examples of how it should answer roughly similar tasks.
 - **Parallel Processing**: Implement parallel processing to handle multiple tasks simultaneously, improving performance and reducing task completion time.
-- **DAG Structure for Task Management**: Introduce a Directed Acyclic Graph (DAG) framework to streamline decision-making efficiency, enabling better organization and oversight of tasks.
 - **API Integrations**: Integrate additional AI models for improved capability and accuracy, along with the ability to search resources like Wikipedia and the web.